EmotiBit/EmotiBit_Docs/Hello_EmotiBit-Introduction_to_EmotiBit/EmotiBit_Getting_Started.md

 </details>

 - After your SD-Card is setup and ready for use, insert it into the EmotiBit SD-Card slot.
+- If you have not already done so, Stack the Feather with the EmotiBit(12 pin connector goes into the 12 pin socket and the 16 pin connector goes into the 16 pin socket).
 - **YOU ARE READY TO GO!!!**
 ### Powering Up

 - Plug in the 3.7V battery provided with the EmotiBit.
 We recommend that you plug in the Micro-USB cable too, as this will begin recharging the battery, which will be indicated by the YELLOW light on the Adafruit Feather.
-- Double click on the `EmotiBitOscilloscope.exe`, in the `EmotiBitOscilloscope/bin/EmotiBitOscilloscope.exe` downloaded and extracted in the previous step.
+- Double click on the `EmotiBitOscilloscope.exe` in the `EmotiBitOscilloscope/bin/EmotiBitOscilloscope.exe`(for Windows)/ `EmotiBitOscilloscope`(for MacOS), downloaded and extracted in the previous step.
 - Wait for the EmotiBit to run through the setup.
   - You should see the red and green LED's on the PPG sensor at the bottom light up.
   - The Wifi Shield goes up next, indicated with a green light on the feather
 - **You should see the Data start to stream on the Oscilloscope!!**
-- You do not see anything on the Oscilloscope?
+- Don't see anything on the Oscilloscope?
 Check out our guide for [Trouble Shooting](#Trouble-Shooting)